sophie-kiehl/MIP_280A4_Final_Project/report.md

 Subtract the line number between nodes to find the number of lines in each contig

-4. Find the contig length
+4. Find the contig length for the 12 longest contigs

 Subtract 1 from the number of lines in contig (to account for the header line) and then multiply by 60 (the number of bases on each line)